On the viability of $f(Q)$ gravity models: Energy conservation in theories of gravity

 \section{\textbf{Energy conservation in $f(Q)$ theories of gravity}}

-By all means, theories of gravity based on curvature and torsion are almost in their adult age, whereas theories on the non-metricity is in a very initial stage and requires a lot of scrutiny and detailed analysis, in its formulation, theoretical viability and observational support.
-Several important publications came up very recently on this modified $f(Q)$ gravity theory and its cosmological implications, see \cite{coincident,lcdm,deepjc,zhao,gde,lin,cosmography,signa,redshift,perturb, dynamical1,dynamical2,latetime,quantum, bouncing,bigbang,Avik/prd,FLRW/connection1} and the references therein.
-However, the important issue of energy conservation in the non-metricity based symmetric teleparallel gravity was surprisingly neglected in the previous literature.
+By all means, theories of gravity based on curvature and torsion are almost in their adult age, whereas theories on the non-metricity is in a very initial stage and requires a lot of scrutiny and detailed analysis, in their formulation, theoretical viability and observational support.
+Several important publications came up very recently on this modified $f(Q)$ gravity theory and its cosmological implications, see \cite{lcdm,deepjc,zhao,gde,lin,cosmography,signa,redshift,perturb, dynamical1,dynamical2,latetime,quantum, bouncing,bigbang,Avik/prd,FLRW/connection1} and the references therein.
+However, the important issue of energy conservation in the non-metricity based symmetric teleparallel gravity was surprisingly neglected in the previous literature, as was its second field equation obtained from the variation of the action term with respect to the affine connection.

 In the modified $f(Q)$ theories of gravity under symmetric teleparallelism, we consider an affine connection $\Gamma^\lambda{}_{\mu\nu}$ with vanishing curvature and null torsion and let the non-metricity alone control the gravity.
 Since the torsion $T^\lambda{}_{\mu\nu}=0$, the tensor $M^\lambda{}_{\mu\nu}$ reduces to $L^\lambda{}_{\mu\nu}$ in the present scenario.
-We define the non-metricity scalar
+We define the non-metricity scalar \cite{coincident}

 where the tensor $P^\lambda{}_{\mu\nu}$ is given by